 Well, now you can how well this natural wart remedy worked and judge for yourself:

 - Have child urinate in a cup (we had a cup specially designated for this task to avoid unpleasant “glass confusion” :-).

-- Cut small pieces of cotton that will cover the affected area.
+- Cut or buy small pieces of cotton that will cover the affected area.